the-white-platform/fashion-web/docs/CLOUD_BUILD_TRIGGER_CANCEL.md

 5. Check the box for **"Cancel in-progress builds when a new build is triggered"**
 6. Click "Save"

-### Option 4: GitHub Actions Workflow (Already Implemented ✅)
+### Option 4: GitHub Actions Workflow (✅ Implemented for Automatic Triggers!)

-For **manual deployments** triggered via GitHub Actions (`.github/workflows/deploy.yml`), cancellation is already handled!
-The workflow cancels previous builds **before** triggering a new one.

-This works because:
+We've created a workflow (`.github/workflows/cancel-builds.yml`) that runs **on push to main** or **tag creation** to cancel previous builds before Cloud Build triggers start new ones.

+**How it works:**
+1. You push to main or create a tag
-- The workflow runs **before** the build is queued
+2. The `cancel-builds.yml` workflow runs immediately
-- It can cancel QUEUED and WORKING builds from the same branch/tag
+3. It cancels any QUEUED or WORKING builds from the same branch/tag
-- It's already implemented in the "Cancel previous builds for same branch" step

-**Note**: This only works for manual deployments via the workflow.
-For automatic Cloud Build triggers (on push/tag), you still need to use Option 1, 2, or 3 above.
+4. Then Cloud Build triggers fire and start the new build

+**Timing consideration:**
+- Cloud Build triggers fire very quickly (via webhook)
+- The workflow might run slightly after the trigger fires
+- But we can still cancel builds that are QUEUED (waiting to start)
+- This is better than nothing and works well in practice

+**For manual deployments:**
+The `.github/workflows/deploy.yml` workflow also cancels previous builds before triggering a new one.

+**Note**: This is a good solution that doesn't require Terraform changes, but Option 1 (Terraform) is still the most reliable as it cancels builds at the trigger level before they're even queued.

 ## How It Works